MisterSandmanAU/tfcs-codebase/README.md

-# tfcs-codebase
- The codebase for Team Fortress Classic: Source.
+This is the codebase for Team Fortress Classic: Source.
+Developers feel free to upload your changes here.